User FAQs

 *) You can remove all the items from a Dictionary in one go without destroying the object itself.
 In a Collection you can only remove one item at a time, or destroy and recreate the whole collection.

 *) Both support the For-Each-Next statement for enumerating through the items.
-A Dictionary loops through the Keys.
-A Collection loops through the Items.
+In a Dictionary you can loop through the Keys and Values.
+In a Collection you can loop through the Items.

 *) You can add an item implicitly to a Dictionary using the Item property.
 In a Collection you can only use the Add method.